 I’m talking about using less plastic a lot in this post, but my favorite thing to eliminate in my house is cleaning products.
 Since I switched to Norwex Enviro cloths (4 years ago) I have stopped using cleaning products in my home completely.
 The only thing I use to clean my kitchen is a Norwex cloth and water.
 I’ve had the same cloths for 4 years and they are still going strong!

 If you would like to learn more about Norwex, Please click here!

-This easy meal prep guide will show you how to meal prep a lunch salad that is delicious and full of flavor.
+This easy low carb meal prep guide will give you so many meal prep ideas and show you how to prep a low carb lunch salad that is delicious and full of flavor.
 You will never know it is healthy!
-A perfect low carb meal prep bowl.

 For the black lentils: add lentils, chicken broth, water, chili powder, cumin, and salt to an Instant pot pressure cooker.
 Set the time for 15 minutes.
 When finished cooking, quick release the pressure.
 Alternatively, you can simmer on the stovetop for 25 minutes.